Maya Plisetskaya: Early life

 Plisetskaya was born on 20 November 1925 in Moscow, into a prominent family of Lithuanian Jewish descent, most of whom were involved in the theater or film.
 Her mother, Rachel Messerer, was a silent-film actress.
 Bolshoi Ballet principal dancer Asaf Messerer was a maternal uncle and Bolshoi prima ballerina Sulamith Messerer was a maternal aunt.
 Her father, Mikhail Plisetski (Misha), was a diplomat, engineer and mine director; he was not involved in the arts, although he was a fan of ballet.
 Her brothers Alexander Plisetski and Azari Plisetski became renowned ballet masters, and her niece Anna Plisetskaya would also become a ballerina.
 She was the cousin of theater artist Boris Messerer.

 In 1938, her father was arrested and later executed during the Stalinist purges, during which thousands of people were murdered.
 According to ballet scholar Jennifer Homans, her father was a committed Communist, and had earlier been "proclaimed a national hero for his work on behalf of the Soviet coal industry".
 Soviet leader Vyacheslav Molotov presented him with one of the Soviet Union's first manufactured cars.
-Her mother was arrested soon after and together with her seven-month-old baby Azary sent to a labor camp (Gulag) in Kazakhstan for the next three years.
+Her mother was arrested soon after and together with her seven-month-old baby Azary sent to a labor camp (ALZhIR) in Akmola Region, Kazakhstan for the next three years.
 Maya was taken in by their maternal aunt, ballerina Sulamith Messerer, until her mother was released in 1941.

 During the years without her parents, while barely a teenager, Plisetskaya "faced terror, war, and dislocation", writes Homans.
 As a result, "Maya took refuge in ballet and the Bolshoi Theater."
 As her father was stationed at Spitzbergen to supervise the coalmines in Barentsburg, she had stayed there for four years with her family, from 1932 to 1936.
 She subsequently studied at the Bolshoi School under the ex-ballerina of the Mariinsky imperial ballet, the great Elizaveta Gerdt.
 Maya first performed at the Bolshoi Theatre when she was eleven.
 In 1943, at the age of eighteen, Plisetskaya graduated from the Bolshoi School.
 She joined the Bolshoi Ballet, where she performed until 1990.